 You are presented with a situation and required to write a personal response in the form of an informal, semi-formal or formal letter.
 The situation is always a common, everyday one such as: writing to a landlord, applying for a job, writing to a friend to invite them to your birthday party, etc. You are told what information to include in the form of three bullet points.

-The style of writing and the tone depend on who you are asked to write to (eg. a friend or a future employer) and how well you are supposed to know them.
+The style of writing and the tone depending on who you are asked to write to (eg. a friend or a future employer) and how well you are supposed to know them.

 What does it look like?